Determinantal random subgraphs: Multivariate homogeneous real stable polynomials

-Note that $\Delta_{\ul\y} f(v)=\sum_{e:\ol{e}=v} y_e(f(v)-f(w))$ for each $f\in \Omega^0(\rG)$ and vertex $v$.
-Moreover, since both $\im d^* = {\sf J}^0 \im \partial$ and the inner product on $\Omega^0(\rG)$ are independent of $\ul\y=\ul\x^{-1}$, the dependence in $\ul\x$ of the right-hand side of \eqref{eq:height-pairing} is only via its dependence inside $\Delta_{\ul\y}$.
+Note that $\Delta f(v)=\sum_{e:\ol{e}=v} x_e(f(v)-f(w))$ for each $f\in \Omega^0(\rG)$ and vertex $v$.
+Moreover, since both $\im d^* = {\sf J}^0 (\im \partial \otimes \K)$ and the inner product on $\Omega^0(\rG)$ are independent of $\ul\x=\ul\y^{-1}$, the dependence in $\ul\y$ of the right-hand side of \eqref{eq:height-pairing} is only via its dependence inside $\Delta$.

-The expression \eqref{eq:height-pairing} seems to be a discrete analog of the archimedean height-pairing considered in \cite{ABBGF}, in view of its expression in terms of the Green function of the Riemann surface whose `dual graph' (in the sense of algebraic geometry, not of graph theory) is $\rG$ (\cite[Lemma 6.3]{ABBGF}).
-This archimedean height pairing is shown in that paper to be equal to the ratio of Symanzik polynomials in a certain limit, which suggests from the above it has to do with the continuous Green function converging in that limit to the discrete Green function.
+The expression \eqref{eq:height-pairing} seems to be a discrete analogue of the `archimedean height' pairing (seen as a quadratic form here, evaluated on $q$ seen as a degree-zero divisor on a curve) considered in \cite{ABBGF}, in view of its expression in terms of the Green function of the Riemann surface whose `dual graph' (in the sense of algebraic geometry, not of graph theory) is $\rG$ (\cite[Lemma~6.3]{ABBGF}).
+This archimedean height pairing is shown in that paper to be equal to the ratio of Symanzik polynomials in a certain limit, which suggests from the above it has to do with the continuous Green function converging in that limit (where the lengths of the edges of the associated metric graphs converge to infinity) to the discrete Green function.